ja-thomas/whyr2018_deeplearning_in_mlr/README.md

-# dl talk janek @ useR warsaw
-repo for janeks talk at usR in warsaw june 2018
+# Deep Learning in mlr @ WhyR 2018